oag101/Portafolio-Sample/README.md

-# Portafolio Application
+# Portfolio Application

-> This is a Ruby on Rails 5 application that allows users to create their own protafolios.
+> This is a Ruby on Rails 5 application that allows users to create their own protfolios.

 ### Features

 - Real time chat engine for comments
 - Blog
-- Portafolio
+- Portfolio
 - Drag and drop interface

 ### Code Example